Phil Moriarty: Retirement

+Honors

 Among the honors he received, Moriarty was inducted into the International Swimming Hall of Fame in 1980, and was inducted in the American Swimming Coaches Association's hall of fame in 2009.
 He was named the NCAA's Swimming Coach of the Year in 1971.

+He lived to the impressive age of 98, and died in Mystic, Connecticut on August 18, 2012.